-- Each Governing Body must establish and keep under review a charging and remissions policy that complies with statutory requirements and has regard to the Authority's policy statements on charging. - No charges apply unless the governing body of the school or local authority has drawn up a charging policy giving details of the optional extras or board and lodging that they intend to charge for, and a remissions policy. - A draft charging policy for schools is suggested in Appendix A, schools can adapt this to their own circumstances within any statutory requirements.
+- Each Governing Body must establish and keep under review a charging and remissions policy which complies with statutory requirements and has regard to the Authority's policy statements on charging. - No charges can be made unless the governing body of the school or local authority has drawn up a charging policy giving details of the optional extras or board and lodging that they intend to charge for, and a remissions policy. - A draft charging policy for schools is attached at Appendix A which schools can adapt to their own circumstances within any statutory requirements.